Why Bitcoin is Not a Ponzi Scheme: Point by Point

 Promising unusually high or consistent investment returns is a common red flag for being a Ponzi scheme, and with Satoshi’s original Bitcoin, there was none of that.

-Over time, Bitcoin investors have often predicted very high prices (and so far those predictions have been correct), but the project itself from inception did not have those attributes.
+Over time, Bitcoin investors have often predicted very high prices (so far, those predictions have been correct).
+Still, the project itself, from inception, did not have those attributes.

 Most Ponzi schemes rely on secrecy.
 If the investors understood that an investment they owned was actually a Ponzi scheme, they would try to pull their money out immediately.
-This secrecy prevents the market from appropriately pricing the investment until the secret gets found out.
+This secrecy prevents the market from appropriately pricing the investment until the secret is discovered.

-For example, investors in Bernie Madoff’s scheme thought they owned a variety of assets.
-In reality, earlier investor outflows were just being paid back from new investor inflows, rather than money being made from actual investments.
+For example, investors in Bernie Madoff’s scheme thought they owned various assets.
+In reality, earlier investor outflows were just being paid back from new investor inflows rather than money being made from actual investments.
 The investments listed on their statements were fake, and for any of those clients, it would be nearly impossible to verify that they are fake.

 Bitcoin, however, works on precisely the opposite set of principles.
 As a distributed piece of open source software that requires majority consensus to change, every line of code is known, and no central authority can change it.
 A key tenet of Bitcoin is to verify rather than to trust.
-Software to run a full node can be freely downloaded and run on a normal PC, and can audit the entire blockchain and the entire money supply.
-It relies on no website, no critical data center, and no corporate structure.
+Software to run a full node can be freely downloaded and run on a normal PC and can audit the entire blockchain and the entire money supply.
+It relies on no website, critical data center, or corporate structure.

-For this reason, there are no “issues with paperwork” or “difficulty receiving payments”, referencing some of the SEC red flags of a Ponzi.
+For this reason, there are no “issues with paperwork” or “difficulty receiving payments, ” referencing some of the SEC red flags of a Ponzi.
 The entire point of Bitcoin is to not rely on any third parties; it is immutable and self-verifiable.
-Bitcoin can only be moved with the private key associated with a certain address, and if you use your private key to move your bitcoins, there is nobody who can stop you from doing so.
+Bitcoin can only be moved with the private key associated with a specific address, and if you use your private key to move your bitcoins, nobody can stop you from doing so.

-As previously mentioned, Satoshi mined virtually all of his coins at a time when the software was public and anybody else could mine them.
-He gave himself no unique advantage in acquiring coins faster or more easily than anyone else, and had to expend computational power and electricity to acquire them, which was critical in the early period for keeping the network up and running.
-And as previously mentioned, the white paper was released before any of it, which would be unusual or risky to do if the goal was mainly about personal monetary gain.
+As previously mentioned, Satoshi mined virtually all of his coins when the software was public, and anybody else could mine them.
+He gave himself no unique advantage in acquiring coins faster or more efficiently than anyone else and had to expend computational power and electricity to acquire them, which was critical in the early period for keeping the network up and running.
+And as previously mentioned, the white paper was released before any of it, which would be unusual or risky if the goal was mainly about personal monetary gain.

-Ethereum’s developers provided 72 million tokens to themselves and their investors prior to any being available to own by the broader public, which is more than half of the current token supply of Ethereum.
+Ethereum’s developers provided 72 million tokens to themselves and their investors before any being available to own by the broader public, which is more than half of the current token supply of Ethereum.
 It was a crowdsourced project.

 Besides those two, countless other smaller tokens were pre-mined and sold to the public.

-When defending against the notion of being a Ponzi scheme, however, Bitcoin is miles ahead of most other digital assets.
-Satoshi showed the world how to do it first with a white paper months in advance, and then put the project out there in an open source way on the first day of spendable coins being generated, with no pre-mine.
+However, when defending against the notion of being a Ponzi scheme, Bitcoin is miles ahead of most other digital assets.
+Satoshi showed the world how to do it with a white paper months in advance and then put the project out there in an open source way on the first day of spendable coins being generated, with no pre-mine.